NauseatingBeans/Lore/wiki/CambridgeLoreThe1800s.md

 - **The P&H Milling Group’s Monopoly**
   By the 1890s, the **P&H Milling Group** had **cornered the market** on **Crack, opium, and pimping**.
 Their **vertical integration** was the stuff of **business school case studies (if business schools taught classes on how to run a drug empire)**.
 Their **lobbyists ensured that any laws against their operations were "lost in the mail."**

 - Their **headquarters**, a **towering monstrosity of brick and hubris** (for now), dominated the Cambridge skyline.
-The building’s **architecture was a mix of Gothic and "we built this with drug money,"** complete with **stained-glass windows depicting scenes from the Opium Cold War** and a **giant neon sign that read "P&H: Because God Helps Those Who Help Themselves to the Crack."** because they are so powerful that they aren't worried about lawsuits from a "washed up pimp".
+The building’s **architecture was a mix of Gothic and "we built this with drug money,"** complete with **stained glass windows depicting scenes from the Opium Cold War** and a **giant neon sign that read "P&H: Because God Helps Those Who Help Themselves to the Crack."** because they are so powerful that they aren't worried about lawsuits from a "washed up pimp".

 - **The Solanaceae’s Silent Judgment**
   The **Solanaceae plants**, now **fully integrated into Cambridge society** (from the shadows), had **given up on intervening**.
 Instead, they **watched, judged, and occasionally released purpling mist (again: straight Wock) into the homes of particularly egregious offenders**.
 The city’s residents **learned to live with the plants’ silent disapproval**, like a **disappointed parent who had long since stopped trying to discipline their wayward children**.